nishigori/increment-activator/README.md

 You can define original list for increment / decrement :)

-Type of `g:increment_activator#config` is dict. each key is Vim's filetype.
+Type of `g:increment_activator_filetype_candidates` is dict. each key is Vim's filetype.

 The candidates for priority is -